airbytehq/airbyte/airbyte-integrations/connectors/source-file/README.md

 ### Prerequisites
 **To iterate on this connector, make sure to complete this prerequisites section.**

+#### Connector-Specific Dependencies

+For this connector, you will need Rust, as it is a prerequisite for running `pip install cryptography`.

 #### Build & Activate Virtual Environment and install dependencies
 From this connector directory, create a virtual environment:
 ```